Michael Tucak (B.Sc., LL.B., MEI)

 Michael carries a commitment to assisting and supporting arts and creative industries – “I use my skills for good: for creative success”.

-Michael is a Board Member of the Emerging Writers' Festival and runs artist management company No Hoo.
+Michael was until recently a Board Member of the Emerging Writers' Festival and is co-manager of East Fremantle 5-piece The Morning Night.
 He can also be heard presenting 'Siamese Dream' on RTRFM 92.1, reflecting his love of indie rock from the 1990s.

 'The Big Lebowski' (Joel Coen) - Jeff Bridges as The Dude